 This course provides an individual and/or integrated team approach to a practical project as approved by the instructor.
 Topics include project selection and planning, implementation and testing, and a final presentation.
 Upon completion, students should be able to plan and implement an applications-oriented project.
-This project will deal with the topics of industrial automation and sustainable energy and energy efficiency measures.
+This project will deal with the topics of industrial automation and advanced manufacturing